Introducing St Helena

 Jamestown, St Helena © Mejuto

-A picturesque volcanic island rising out of the South Atlantic Ocean, the British Overseas Territory of Saint Helena is one of the most isolated islands in the world, located 1,200 miles (nearly 2,000km) from the west coast of Africa.
-Ascension Island, 703 miles (1,131km) away, is its nearest landmass, and forms part of the same British territory along with the island of Tristan da Cunha.
+A picturesque volcanic island rising out of the South Atlantic Ocean some 1,200 miles (nearly 2,000km) from the west coast of Africa, the British Overseas Territory of Saint Helena is one of the most isolated islands in the world.
+Ascension Island, 703 miles (1,131km) away, is its nearest landmass and forms part of the same British territory along with the island of Tristan da Cunha.

-Despite its small size and extremely remote location, St Helena has been described as a 'beautiful emerald set in bronze', with its lush subtropical forests and rolling hills almost entirely enclosed by sheer volcanic cliffs.
-Instead of bright lights, sandy beaches and shopping, the island offers tranquil beauty and 300 years of colonial history.
-Only about 4,500 people permanently live on the island; the local people, known as Saints, are friendly and charming, a mixture of descendants from British settlers, African slaves and contracted workers from Asia.
+Despite its small size, tiny population and extremely remote location, St Helena is described as an emerald set in bronze, with lush subtropical forests and rolling hills enclosed by sheer volcanic cliffs.
+Instead of bright lights, sandy beaches and luxury shopping, the island offers tranquil beauty and centuries of a certain colonial charm.
+The local people, known as Saints, are as friendly as they come, and mostly made up of descendants from British settlers, African slaves and contracted workers from Asia.

 St Helena was discovered by the Portuguese in 1502 and quickly established as a strategic and valuable stopover for ships travelling between Europe, Southern Africa and Asia, providing fresh water supplies and much-needed fruit to crews on long voyages between continents.
 It became a British dependency in 1834 and for many years was used as a place of exile, most famously for Napoleon after his defeat at the Battle of Waterloo.
 Napoleon lived in Longwood House for six years until his death in 1821, and the residence is now a museum owned by the French government.
-St Helena was also a prison during the South Africa War (formerly known as the Anglo-Boer War), and King Dinuzulu and about 5,000 Boer prisoners were held there from 1900 to 1904.
+St Helena was also a prison during the South Africa War, and King Dinuzulu and about 5,000 Boer prisoners were held there from 1900 to 1904.
 The Boer Cemetery, located at Knollcombes, is a popular tourist attraction from this period.